 What exactly are you hoping for?
 Everything it does is a (potential) problem.
 And for what it's worth you wouldn't be using it with namespaces so it's essentially less flexible then the current/old loader.

-#3 Updated by Z Binzl over 2 years ago
+#3 Updated by Z Binzl almost 3 years ago

 Frameworks like Symfony and Laravel can make PSR-0 work with autoloader classes configured at runtime.
 But even the idea of transparent extensibility is alien to Symfony - the classes are stuffed with private methods and properties.
 Laravel manages it with configuration over convention, IoC container, etc. Fuel just cheats by aliasing everything to the global namespace.